 - Assignments: This includes all ePort assignments and any other small things we have along the way.
 CREDIT: all assignments are completed and deemed shareable by instructor, peer reviewer, and author (no more than two assignments turned in past the due date).
 Each assignment will receive the greenlight when it is satisfactorily completed.

 - Final Exam: This includes the take-home essay and the in-class reaction essay.
 CREDIT: both completed with the take-home essay satisfying the rubric questions.

-- ADDITIONAL: It is recommended that to maximize your likelihood of passing this course, you visit the Writing Center with your IDS Application Essay and you submit your IDS application on time.
+- ADDITIONAL: It is recommended that to maximize your likelihood of passing this course, you visit the Writing Center with your IDS Application Statement and you submit your IDS application on time.